-- A2.3 In order to promote permanent employment and job security for employees, the ACTPS will endeavour to minimise the use of temporary and casual employment.
-The ACTPS agrees to the use of temporary employees only where there is no officer available with the expertise, skills or qualifications required for the duties to be performed or the assistance of a temporary nature is required for the performance of urgent or specialised work within a particular business unit of the ACTPS and it is not practical in the circumstances to use the services of an existing officer. - A2.4 In respect of casual employment, a conversion to full time or part time permanent employment will be considered in accordance with the ACT Government's secure workforce conversion process where: regular and systematic patterns of work have existed in the 6 month period prior to the employee's 12 month anniversary; and where there is a reasonable expectation that such arrangements can continue, on a part time or full time permanent basis without significant changes. - Note: This is in addition to the FW Act right to request conversion. - A2.5 The ACTPS will continue to consult with unions and employees on the development of strategies and initiatives that may assist in the successful recruitment and retention of mature age employees.
-Such strategies and initiatives will be the subject of discussion and agreement between the employee and the head of service. - A2.6 These strategies and initiatives may include any of the following: - A2.6.1 Developing flexible working arrangements, such as variable employment, part-year employment, job sharing and purchased leave. - A2.6.2 Planning phased retirement arrangements for individual mature age employees who are considering retirement within 4 to 5 years, including through reducing the employee's management or higher level responsibilities during a phased retirement period.

-- A2.6.3 Examining the implications of current superannuation legislation for using such flexible employment and working arrangements and informing affected employees how such implications may be addressed. - A2.6.4 Arranging training to assist the employee in any changing roles the employee may have as part of the employee's phased retirement. - A2.6.5 Developing arrangements to facilitate the return of former mature age employees, including by engaging such persons for a short period in a mentoring capacity. - A2.6.6 At the discretion of the Chief Executive, contributing to the cost to an employee of financial advice received as part of planning for a phased retirement period.
+- A2.4 In respect of casual employment, a conversion to full time or part time permanent employment will be considered in accordance with the ACT Government's secure workforce conversion process where: regular and systematic patterns of work have existed in the 6 month period prior to the employee's 12 month anniversary; and where there is a reasonable expectation that such arrangements can continue, on a part time or full time permanent basis without significant changes. - A2.5 The ACTPS will continue to consult with unions and employees on the development of strategies and initiatives that may assist in the successful recruitment and retention of mature age employees.
+Such strategies and initiatives will be the subject of discussion and agreement between the employee and the Clerk. - A2.6 These strategies and initiatives may include any of the following: - A2.6.1 Developing flexible working arrangements, such as variable employment, part-year employment, job sharing and purchased leave. - A2.6.2 Planning phased retirement arrangements for individual mature age employees who are considering retirement within 4 to 5 years, including through reducing the employee's management or higher level responsibilities during a phased retirement period. - A2.6.3 Examining the implications of current superannuation legislation for using such flexible employment and working arrangements and informing affected employees how such implications may be addressed. - A2.6.4 Arranging training to assist the employee in any changing roles the employee may have as part of the employee's phased retirement. - A2.6.5 Developing arrangements to facilitate the return of former mature age employees, including by engaging such persons for a short period in a mentoring capacity. - A2.6.6 At the discretion of the Clerk, contributing to the cost to an employee of financial advice received as part of planning for a phased retirement period.